perfsonar/perfsonar-dev-tools/README.md

 **NOTE: See the `make-release` script for doing this for all packages.
 Full details on the release proccess are [here](https://github.com/perfsonar/project/wiki/Release-Process)**

 ### make-release
+- Call `merge-forward` to merge all repos in future releases branches
+- Loop on all repos/projects
+  - Clone repo
+  - Call `make-repo-release`
+  - Do a git **push** with tags if succesful

+### make-repo-release
 The `make-repo-release` program try to release new packages from a perfSONAR repository.
 It always  takes  an  argument: the VERSION to be released.
 There is another mandatory option, `-r` which states the RELNUM.